mvrkoni/Smart-Chessboard/README.md

 Everything is available in the documentation folder.

 2. Result Images
-   See the board in action in the Result_images folder.
+   See the board in action in the Results_images folder.